kyaoNK/markdown-wallpaper/README.md

 ## Commands

-- `extension.generateWallpaperWithSelectedWallpaperSize`: Generate a wallpaper by selecting a size
+- `extension.generatWallpaperWithLastUsedWallpaperSize`: Generate wallpaper image and html with last used wallpaper size from markdown
-- `extension.generateWallpaperWithLastUsedWallpaperSize`: Generate a wallpaper using the last selected size
+- `extension.generatWallpaperWithSelectedWallpaperSize`: Generate wallpaper image and html with selected wallpaper size from markdown

 ## Keyboard Shortcuts

-This extension does not define any default keyboard shortcuts.
-However, you can add custom keyboard shortcuts for the commands in VS Code:

-1. Open the Keyboard Shortcuts editor (File > Preferences > Keyboard Shortcuts)
-2. Search for the command you want to add a shortcut to (e.g., "Generate Wallpaper with Selected Size")
-3. Click on the plus icon next to the command
-4. Press the desired key combination for the shortcut

-For example, you might set:

-- `Ctrl+Alt+W` for "Generate Wallpaper with Selected Size"
-- `Ctrl+Shift+Alt+W` for "Generate Wallpaper with Last Used Size"
+The extension defines the following default keyboard shortcuts:

+- `Ctrl+Alt+W` (Windows/Linux) or `Cmd+Alt+W` (Mac): Generate wallpaper with last used wallpaper size
+- `Ctrl+Shift+Alt+W` (Windows/Linux) or `Cmd+Shift+Alt+W` (Mac): Generate wallpaper with selected wallpaper size

+You can customize these shortcuts in VS Code's Keyboard Shortcuts editor.

 ## Requirements